Fliplet/fliplet-cli/docs/REST-API/fliplet-organizations.md

 ## Authentication

-Please head to the [how to authenticate](authenticate.md) page of the documentation to read more about how you can authorise your client to make API requests to Fliplet.
+Please head to the [how to authenticate](authenticate.md) page of the documentation to read more about how you can authorize your client to make API requests to Fliplet.

 ---